w3f/Grants-Program/applications/QSTN: Redefining data, De-Fi and NFTs on Substrate.md

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: